Chart Color Schemes

 Martin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Martin's dwelling structure, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Martin stood at 31.7%, with mortgaged dwellings at 57.9% and rented ones at 10.4%.
-The median monthly mortgage repayment was $2,167, higher than Perth metro's average of $1,733.
-The median weekly rent in Martin was $360, compared to Perth metro's $330.
-Nationally, Martin's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.
+In comparison, Perth metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Martin was at 31.7%, with the rest being mortgaged (57.9%) or rented (10.4%).
+The median monthly mortgage repayment in Martin was $2,167, higher than Perth metro's average of $1,733.
+The median weekly rent figure in Martin was recorded at $360, compared to Perth metro's $330.
+Nationally, Martin's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing